w3f/polkadot-wiki/docs/general/polkadot-direction.md

   The first use-case will be used to improve privacy for on-chain collectives such as [the Polkadot Technical Fellowship](../learn/learn-polkadot-technical-fellowship.md).
-- **[SAFROLE](../learn/learn-safrole.md) consensus:** New forkless block-production consensus algorithm replacing [BABE](../learn/learn-consensus.md#block-production-babe) and where block are not produced unless they are expected to be finalized.
+- **[SAFROLE](../learn/learn-safrole.md) consensus:** New forkless block-production consensus algorithm replacing [BABE](../learn/learn-consensus.md#block-production-babe) and where blocks are not produced unless they are expected to be finalized.
 This will provide several benefits, such
   as:
   - Improved security, parachain performance, and UX from being forkless
   - Preventing front-running attacks through high-performance transaction routing where transactions are included in blocks in one hop instead of being gossiped, and transaction encryption.
-- **Internode Mixnet:** Shielded transport for short messages that
-  - avoids leaking IP information for transactions, and
-  - introduces a general messaging system allowing users, chains and off-chain workers, smart contracts, pallets, and anything else existing within a chain to exchange messages containing signatures, intentions, etc.
+- **Internode Mixnet:** Shielded transport for short messages that avoids leaking IP information for transactions, and introduces a general messaging system allowing users, chains and off-chain workers, smart contracts, pallets, and anything else existing within a chain to exchange messages containing signatures, intentions, etc.
 - **Social Decentralization:** Resilience is achieved by including many participants contributing to the system and coming to decisions through on-chain governance.
 Involving as many people as possible ensures resilience against spending becoming systemically misjudged and appropriately